Theryx/Theryx/README.md

 ### Hi I'm Theryx 👋

-I'm an experienced designer and developer.
+I'm a UX designer and developer.
 The truth is, I learned coding to gain a deeper understanding of how things work under the hood

 Here are some fact about me: